ma2th/ecst/README.md

 ## Binaries

-A binary package can be [downloaded](https://www5.cs.fau.de/research/projects/milife/embedded-classification-software-toolbox-ecst/) at the Pattern Recognition Lab, Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.
+A binary package is available at the [Pattern Recognition Lab](https://www5.cs.fau.de/research/projects/milife/embedded-classification-software-toolbox-ecst/), Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.

-## Citation
+## Citation Request

 Please cite this publication when using the ECST